 Culture is constituted by a set of practices, such as conversation and rituals, and a set of objects, such as narratives and images, and is the primary vehicle through which people give meaning to their selves, their lives and their societies.
-This course introduces students to the cultural diversity of the contemporary Middle East by engaging with an eclectic selection of objects, texts and practices from multiple methodological angles.
-Rather than an historical or geographical overview, this provides an orientation for the pursuit of the students’ own interests in Middle Eastern cultural practices.
+This course introduces students to the cultural diversity of the contemporary Middle East by engaging with an eclectic selection of objects, texts and practices through the lens of a set of key concepts in cultural studies.
+Rather than a historical or geographical overview, this provides an orientation for the pursuit of the students’ own interests in Middle Eastern cultural practices.

 The course is divided into three main themes: Modernities, Identities and Conflict.
 While these are all interrelated, the themes serve to structure the material of the course and also function as core themes around which each tutorial group revolves.